DrConspiiracyy/DrConspiiracyy/README.md

 - 👀 I’m interested in History
 - 🌱 I’m currently learning Game Design
 - 💞️ I’m looking to collaborate on Nothing
-- 📫 How to reach me Dont, Fuck you!
+- 📫 How to reach me Dont

 <!---
 DrConspiiracyy/DrConspiiracyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.